Promoting the benefits of nature-based solutions through community initiatives.

 and with nature.
 During his undergraduate years, Mark spent

-summers working in golf course management prior to working as an
+summers working in golf course management and later was an

 intern/laboratory technician in a U.S. Army Environmental Toxicology

 laboratory studying environmental impacts of explosives.
-His interest
+His interests

-in soil science and the environment being further sparked by his time
+in soil science and the environment were further sparked by his time

-completing his Bachelor of Science at Delaware Valley University, Mark
+completing his Bachelor of Science at Delaware Valley University, where

 research studies in soil science, wetlands, and remediation of acid mine drainage in constructed wetlands at University of Maryland College Park, earning a Masters of Science (M.S.).
-Mark's professional career spanning nearly 30 years has encompassed implementing ecological restoration throughout the Mid-Atlantic area and leading large scale environmental and ecological investigations and restoration projects at military facilities throughout the United States.
+Mark's professional career has spanned nearly 30 years and has encompassed implementing ecological restoration throughout the Mid-Atlantic area and leading large scale environmental and ecological investigations and restoration projects at military facilities throughout the United States.

 The Connector